What’s the difference between for and since?

 - They have been in Berlin for 3 days.

-- For is followed by an amount of time e.g. an hour, 2 days, 10 years.
+- For is followed by time period, e.g. an hour, 2 days, 10 years etc.

 - They plan to stay in Berlin for a week.